War bonnet: Legality

 Plains-style war bonnets are made out of eagle feathers because the eagle is considered by most tribes of the Interior Plains to be the greatest and most powerful of all birds.
-Under current federal legislation, the Eagle feather law enables Native Americans to continue using eagle feathers in their traditional spiritual and cultural practices.
+Under current United States federal legislation, the eagle feather law enables Native Americans to continue using eagle feathers in their traditional spiritual and cultural practices.
 The exemption is contained within the Migratory Bird Treaty Act of 1918.
 In the United States, only enrolled members of a federally recognized Native American tribe may legally collect or possess eagle feathers.

-One traditional method of acquiring feathers for war bonnets is to pluck the maturest tail feathers of young eagles while still in the nest.
+One traditional method of acquiring feathers for war bonnets is to pluck the most mature tail feathers of young eagles while still in the nest.
 This can be done three times before the feathers do not grow back.
 As many as thirty-six feathers can be collected in this manner.
 If care is taken in not disturbing the nest, this method can be repeated yearly.